My easy classroom transformation idea: Football Frenzy Review Day!

 Step 1: Setting the Stage

 First, since this was the beginning of my dive into room transformations, I knew I wanted to go simple with the theme.
-I decided on football because I knew I’d be able to reuse the supplies!
+I decided on football for my classroom transformation because I knew I’d be able to reuse the supplies!
 I bought all of my supplies from amazon, but you could easily get similar items from party supplies stores!
 Having the supplies on hand, and slowly building your collection makes for an easy classroom review at any moment!

 Here are the only things I spent money on (affiliate links):